 Check out the Harvest Time in Brentwood Facebook page for current updates on U-pick cherry farms and what varieties of cherries they’re offering.
-You can also visit their website.
-Some farms require reservations.

 If you don’t want to plan ahead, you can easily drive to one of many farms in the area.
 As you enter Brentwood, there are multiple signs pointing in all directions for picking cherries, other fruits, and vegetables.
 Feel free to go cherry picking hopping at different farms.

 We recommend Nunn Better Farms (5500 Balfour Road, Brentwood or the main farm on 2777 Sellers Avenue, Brentwood) as we’ve gone there three years in a row.